nightscout/trio-docs/docs/configuration/migration/aaps-migration.md

 - - -

-## What to Expect in Your First 7 Days
+## What to Expect After Your First 7 Days

 You've completed a week on Trio!
 Here's what you should see:

 - **Dynamic ISF**
-    Dynamic ISF now has enough data.
+    - Dynamic ISF now has enough data.
 You now have the option to enable it.
+    - The Logarithmic formula in Trio is the most similar to AAPS dynamic ISF.
+The Sigmoid formula behaves very differently (informative links below).
+Which one you use is up to you.

-    This is a great time to refresh [Using Dynamic ISF](../../usage/features/dynamic-isf.md) and review the [Desmos graphs video](https://www.youtube.com/watch?v=7aJA-leQyPc) by Mike Plante and check your settings for [Logarithmic Dynamic ISF](../settings/algorithm/dynamic-settings.md#dynamic-isf-logarithmic) or [Sigmoid Dynamic ISF](../settings/algorithm/dynamic-settings.md#dynamic-isf-sigmoid).
+    - This is a great time to refresh [Using Dynamic ISF](../../usage/features/dynamic-isf.md) and check your settings for [Logarithmic Dynamic ISF](../settings/algorithm/dynamic-settings.md#dynamic-isf-logarithmic) or [Sigmoid Dynamic ISF](../settings/algorithm/dynamic-settings.md#dynamic-isf-sigmoid).

 !!! warning "Can't Enable Dynamic ISF?"
     If Dynamic ISF does not give you the option to enable, you may have experienced one or more of the following: